 The earlier in the school year the students begin thinking about topics and questions or problem statements, the more time they will have to work on their projects.
-Student projects are best supported if they are given interim deadlines.
+Student projects are best supported if they are given interim deadlines and information is chunked appropriately.
 The sample assignment sheet is to assist students with time management as they work towards their finished projects.